 Today while I was working on a practice painting for the Fresh Florals class, I decided to test a new paper, Crane’s Lettra, 110C in Pearl White.
 I was not sure how much water it could take so I was careful not to saturate the surface.
-This paper is 100% cotton and it took the water I did use beautifully so in my next test I will not hold back on the water.
+This paper is 100% cotton and it took the … More How wet can you get?

 The background on this card you may recognize from a previous post.
 This turned out to be perfect for this card I created for a new mom and her precious baby girl.
 The sentiment is Reverse Confetti’s Cute as a Button stamped in Ranger’s black archival ink.

 In this piece I created a pattern in roses.
 This is Arches hot press paper, Gansai Tambi watercolors and a size 4 brush.
 Online Card Classes, Watercolor: Intermediate Techniques